The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Bootstrapping FBASs

 Consider a simple representative of this class---forming quorum sets using the entire graph neighborhood of a node, weighing each neighbor equally within a $3f + 1$ threshold logic (that models the assumption that strictly less than a third of all neighbors can be faulty):

 If $G$ is a complete graph, we get the same result as with \ref{qsc:ideal_open}.
-If $G$ is not connected, we can't have quorum intersection (and hence safety).
+If $G$ is not connected, we cannot have quorum intersection (and hence safety).
 The latter is also true if $G$ contains more than one cluster of sufficient size and weak (relative) connectedness to the rest of the graph.
 We can confirm that this is the case for the AS graph snapshots $\oldASG$ and $\newASG$.
 Using them, \ref{qsc:all_neighbors} induces FBASs that \emph{do not} enjoy quorum intersection\footnote{ As determined using \texttt{fbas\_analyzer} (\cref{sec:algorithms}). }.
 The high prevalence of AS peering is a likely explanation for why sufficiently well intraconnected clusters can emerge outside of the \enquote{natural} top tier of the AS graph.

 A lack of quorum intersection implies that the induced FBASs may split into multiple sub-FBASs.
 This might be a desirable effect when bootstrapping from individual preferences.
 For example, separated communities with low levels of inter-community interaction and trust might prefer the added sovereignty of an \enquote{own} FBAS.
-We repeated the analysis for the respectively largest sub-FBASs, with an upper bound on top tier size\footnote{ Based on the size of the largest strongly connected component of the FBAS that contains quorums. } of, respectively, $512$ and $14778$ nodes.
+We repeated the analysis for the respectively largest sub-FBASs, with an upper bound on top tier size\footnote{ Based on the size of the largest quorum that is fully contained in a strongly connected component (which is the union of all such quorums). } of, respectively, $355$ and $14339$ nodes.
 Potential top tier sizes of this magnitude make a complete analysis unfeasible (s.a. the discussion on analysis scalability in \cref{sub:performance_eval}).
 This is problematic, as the robustness of the resulting FBASs, in terms of safety and liveness, cannot be reliably determined.
 Existing weaknesses in the global quorum structure cannot be identified and (strategically) fixed.
 Weaknesses, however, are likely to exist.
-For example, preliminary analysis results for the FBAS instantiated from $\oldASG$ imply the existence blocking sets with only $4$ members.
+For example, preliminary analysis results for the FBAS instantiated from $\oldASG$ imply the existence of blocking sets with only $3$ members.